Kacper-Arendt/Kacper-Arendt/README.md

-Hi there :wave: I'm Kacper Arendt, a self-taught frontend web developer.
+Hi there :wave: I'm Kacper Arendt, a self-taught frontend web developer. </br>

-I'm in the 2nd year of engineering studies in the field of logistics.
-I live in Warsaw :poland: and I'm 25.
+I'm in the 2nd year of engineering studies in the field of logistics.</br> I live in Warsaw :poland: and I'm 25 years old.

 I spend my free time on a bicycle :bike: I'm also a fun of hydroponics.

 I'm currently learning Typescript, React